Last updated on November 12th, 2023

 Creating an Italian Christmas Outside of Italy

-If you want to get into the Italian Christmas spirit while you’re abroad, you can:
+If you want to get into the Italian Christmas spirit even if you’re not in Italy, you can:

 - Cook a traditional Italian Christmas Eve or Christmas Day meal